lcfgr/DS.GetAndCleanData/CodeBook.md

 The variable **Subject** is dimensionless number, representing the subject that performed the activity

 The rest variables are the **mean** values of all the measurements.
-These variables are are named accordingly.
+These variables are named accordingly.
 They are normalized between [-1,1].
 Accelerometer : **g**
 Angular Velocity : **radians/second**